 V1 is a summary statement.
 An introduction.
 V2 will now provide more details into the account of God’s creation.

 As for the deep, there is now strong scientific evidence that earth began as a water world.
-So what would be in mind here are deep waters.
-So what is described is in essence, a dark, water world.
-Which happens to be exactly the way scientists believe the earth started off…a lifeless, dark, water world
+So, what would be in mind here are deep waters.
+So, what is described is in essence, a dark, water world.
+Which happens to be exactly the way scientists believe the earth started off…a lifeless, dark, water world.
+Now, I will definitely be coming back to this issue of darkness over the coming episodes, as we look at each day of creation separately, so I’m not going to go into much detail here.

 The word “hovering” portrays an image of an eagle/hen brooding over her eggs in the nest.
 She protects them, incubates them, she covers them with her wings.
 This is the image that the Hebrew conveys in the spirit of God hovering over the waters

-And this will lead us into the next session, where we will begin to take a look at the creation days
+And this will lead us into the next episode, where we will begin to take a look at the specific creation days

 The creation week is the source of all sorts of conjecture, disagreement, and even outright disbelief

-If you think that I am going to do a quick superficial reading of the creation week narrative, and just hit the highlights that you are so familiar with, and not expose you to some various perspectives and interpretations, you would be very mistaken!:)
+If you think that I am going to do a quick superficial reading of the creation week narrative, and just hit the highlights that you are so familiar with, covering all six days of creation in one short episode, and not expose you to some various perspectives and interpretations, then you would be wrong!
+This isn’t your grandmother’s type of bible study!
+No offense grandma!

 Because it is very important to Biblical credibility that we correctly interpret the early part of Genesis.
 The book of genesis is where many nonbelievers and skeptics have major hang-ups and problems with the Bible.
 It is where they mostly attack the credibility of the Bible.